JV-conseil/ucloud/.github/ISSUE_TEMPLATE/bug_report.md

 -->

+- [ ] I have activated the browser Private mode to evaluate if the error still happens.
 - [ ] I have searched the [issues] of this repo and believe that this is not a duplicate.
 - [ ] If an exception occurs when executing a command, I executed it again in debug mode (`DEBUF = True` in settings).